dsp-jetpack/JetPack/doc/deployment_guide.md

 <div style="page-break-after: always;"></div>

 # Appendix C OpenStack Operations Functional Test

 > **Topics:** Creating Neutron Networks in the Overcloud, Manual RHOSP Test, Scripted RHOSP Sanity Test

 This optional section includes instructions for creating the networks and testing a majority of your RHOSP environment using Glance configured with Red Hat Ceph Storage, SC Series, or any backend.
-These command line instructions are working examples that you may found on the OpenStack website.
+These command line instructions are working examples that you may be found on the OpenStack website.

 ### Creating Neutron Networks in the Overcloud